Patan98/thinkpad_cpu_tool/README.md

 There are three execution arguments: <br />
-1) Switch: Fast Process: Scales CPU to the next value (if it is at 100% it starts again from 37%).
-Depending on your desktop environment, you can assign the script execution to a key. <br />
+1) Switch: Fast Process: Scales CPU to the next value (if it is at 100% it starts again from 37%). <br />
 2) Monitor: Continued Process: Enables temperature monitor and dynamically scales CPU based on temperature. <br />
 3) Boost: Continuous process: for intense use, it increases the overheating margin to 85 degrees, after 5 seconds of temperature above this threshold, the boost mode deactivates and the monitor mode is re-established. <br />